AdobeDocs/experience-manager-learn.en/help/sites/overview.md

 ---
-title: AEM Sites Videos and Tutorials
+title: AEM Sites Tutorials
-seo-title: AEM Sites Videos and Tutorials
+seo-title: AEM Sites Tutorials
 description: A collection of videos and tutorials for Adobe Experience Manager Sites.
 seo-description: A collection of videos and tutorials for Adobe Experience Manager Sites
 products: SG_EXPERIENCEMANAGER/6.5/SITES